 If you’ve put your life on hold to provide the physical care and emotional support that your loved one needed, you may now face the daunting prospect of finding a new purpose, or simply new ways to fill your time.
 Here are some tips to ease the transition:

 Grieve at your own pace.
 Everyone is different, and there is no right amount of time to take.
-“It can take a couple of years for a surviving spouse to process that their mate is gone,” says Vince Corso, M.Div, LCSW-R, a spiritual advisor who works primarily with people at the end of life.
+“It can take a couple of years for a surviving spouse to process that their mate is gone,” says Vince Corso, M.Div, LCSW-R, a spiritual adviser who works primarily with people at the end of life.
 “The intensity of sadness will diminish, but if you still have the same level of immobility at the fourth or six month as you did at the first, reach out to a professional,” suggests Corso.
 Put off making big changes or decisions for at least six months.

 Caregiving is stressful, and losing a spouse is one of the most stressful events a person experiences.
 “It’s very common for caregiving spouses to neglect their health because they are so focused on their mate’s illness,” says Corso.
 “Get enough sleep, eat well, exercise, and get a baseline physical just to be sure everything is okay.”